 Who pays?
 Students who enroll in certain courses that require an additional fee.
 Generally, these fees pay for lab supplies and equipment, field trips, visiting artists, software for the course, required national exams, one-time use equipment or consumables.

 Amount: The fees vary by course.
-Please see Course Material Fee Schedule here.
+Please see Course Material Fee Schedule inside the Undergraduate Bulletin (search for "fee").
 Please note that fees may change without notice.

 For workshops and special-topics courses that are offered irregularly, the fees may not be listed in the bulletin.
 Please consult with the sponsoring department to learn about required course material and fees for those classes.